 While an undergrad at Appalachian State University, Dwight Miller was a North Carolina Teaching Fellow, and he came to West Mecklenburg High School in 2013 as a Teach for America corps member.
-He is a Leroy “Pop” Miller Fellow with TFA-Charlotte, and lucky for us, he completed a summer internship with The Belk Foundation in 2017 with a focus on analyzing and reimagining our grant application.
+He was a Leroy “Pop” Miller Fellow with TFA-Charlotte, and lucky for us, he completed a summer internship with The Belk Foundation in 2017 with a focus on analyzing and reimagining our grant application.
 Dwight now works as a Program Associate at The Leon Levine Foundation.

 What have you recently learned from a student?